-The onBind() method of the service returns an instance of Binder that either:
+The onBind() method of the service returns an instance of a Binder-derived class that either:

 - 1. contains public methods that the client can call - 2. returns the current instance of the class implementing the service, which has public methods the client can call - 3. returns an instance of another class hosted by the service with public methods the client can call